RSukant/Todo_List_Using_Html_Css_Javascript/README.md

 #   Todo List Web Application
-A simple and elegant web application for managing your to-do tasks.
+A elegant web application for managing your to-do tasks.
 Built using HTML, CSS, and JavaScript, this app allows you to add and delete tasks seamlessly.

 ## Features
 - Add Tasks: Quickly add new tasks to your to-do list.